janeawuah/thejaneOh/README.md

 - 👀 I’m interested in software engineering and data analytics,more specifically business analytics.
 - 🌱 I’m currently mastering my skills in software engineering using java and python
 - 💞️ I’m looking to collaborate on ML and software engineering projects
-- 📫 How to reach me here, I am available to colaborate, just reach out
+- 📫 How to reach me here, I am available to colaborate, just reach out.
+-

 <!---
 thejaneOh/thejaneOh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.